Mike Tyson announces fight with Floyd Mayweather will take place in 2026

 Mayweather’s last professional fight was in 2017 against Conor McGregor.
 TMZ Sports called it the “most-watched matchups ever.”
 Showtime said it had generated 4.3 million domestic pay-per-view buys, ESPN previously reported.

 In 2021, Mayweather fought Jake Paul’s older brother, Logan Paul, in an exhibition.
-While there was no official winner read, ESPN scored the fight 78-74 for Mayweather.
+While there was no official winner, ESPN scored the fight 78-74 for Mayweather.

 On Wednesday, ESPN named Mayweather the top boxer of the century.